jpvantassel/tic-tac-toe/README.md

 |  50,000               | 58.2              | 29.0              | 12.8             |
 | 100,000               | 58.5              | 28.8              | 12.7             |

-Table 1 clearly shows reguardless of the number of simulations considered (i.e., robustness of the probability estimate) Player 1 has a distinct advantage (i.e., ~30%) over Player 2.
+Table 1 clearly shows regardless of the number of simulations considered (i.e., robustness of the probability estimate) Player 1 has a distinct advantage (i.e., ~30%) over Player 2.

-Since these are estimates of the true probabilities it is important to quantify their uncertainty to lend confidence to the previous assertion.
+Since these are only estimates of the true probabilities it is important to quantify their uncertainty to lend confidence to the previous assertion.
 This was done by performing 10 sets of 10,000 simulations and considering their solution as a representative sample set of the true probability.
 The results are shown in Table 2.

 __Table 2:__ Summary of win/loss/draw with uncertainty (i.e., 68 % confidence
 interval) from 10 simulations of 10,000 simulations each.